darklinkpower/PlayniteExtensionsCollection/README.md

 ```

 ### C# extensions rules
-- Private fields and properties should use camelCase (without underscore)
+- Private fields and properties should use camelCase
+- Private fields must use an underscore prefix
 - All methods (private and public) should use PascalCase